-The Census Bureau staff conducted interviews during the period of October 14-20, 2007.
-We asked the school enrollment items of all people 3 years old or over, as appropriate.
-Interviewers received a 1 1/2-hour home study that contained questions on the basic labor force questions, item-by-item instructions for both supplements, supplement exercises, and a practice interview.
+The Census Bureau staff conducted interviews during the period of October 18-24, 2009.
+We ask the school enrollment items of all people 3 years old or over, as appropriate.
+Interviewers received a 1 1⁄2 hour home study that contained questions on the basic labor force questions, item-by-item instructions for both supplements, supplement exercises, and a practice interview.